josefalanga/josefalanga/README.md

-### Hi there 👋
+## Hi there 👋

-I'm Jose Falanga, a software developer, predictably.
+I'm Jose Falanga, a software developer (predictably).

 I mostly work on game development, but I occasionally wander into other areas when curiosity or bad ideas strike.

 ### Selected projects

 * [Uprise](https://github.com/josefalanga/uprise): My fork of [Arise](https://github.com/spectrasecure/arise), adapted to fit my needs.
 * [Source markdown](https://github.com/josefalanga/blog-thergic) for my blog [Hypomnēma](https://log.thergic.ar/) (bilingual, EN/ES), built using Uprise ☝️.
-It automatically builds and deploys to Firebase Hosting on commit.
+Built from markdown and deployed automatically to Firebase Hosting on commit.
 Because reinventing the wheel is more fun than using the existing one.
 * [Source](https://github.com/josefalanga/josefalanga.github.io) for [my github.io](https://josefalanga.github.io/) landing page, styled as a man page.
 I should probably consolidate it into this README instead, but nobody got time for that.

 ### Technical tests